-At Penn State Children’s Hospital, our team of compassionate experts are here to help.
+At Penn State Health Children’s Hospital, our team of compassionate experts are here to help.
 We will work with your child to determine the source of their feelings – and create a customized plan to help them feel more like themselves again.

 Symptoms, Diagnosis and Outlook